elenabarry/elenabarry.github.io/README.md

 https://elenabarry.github.io

-This work is based of

-I used the corresponding dataset from the paper ‘Large Scale Crowdsourcing and Characterization of Twitter Abusive Behavior’ [21].
+I used the corresponding dataset from the paper ‘Large Scale Crowdsourcing and Characterization of Twitter Abusive Behavior’ [1].
 Each tweet is labelled as abusive/hateful/spam/normal by 5 CrowdFlower workers.
-Founta et al. [21]
+Founta et al. [1]

 My focus was cyberbullying; therefore, I only included abusive, hateful, and normal tweets were included in the dataset, and tweets labelled as ‘spam’ were removed.

 To find out the underlying emotions of abusive tweets that used emojis, I calculated the probabilities of each emoji in the dataset to be in either an abusive, hateful, or normal context.

-Founta et al. [21] produced a sentiment lexicon of the 751 most frequent emojis.
+Produced a sentiment lexicon of the 751 most frequent emojis.
 I have followed their process and calculated 334 new abuse scores of emojis from -1 and 1 on whether the emoji is present in a normal, hateful, or abusive context.

 Emojis with at least 5 occurrences are included, resulting in a lexicon of 334 emojis.
 The sentiment scores for the emojis with fewer than 5 occurrences are not very reliable.